 What’s The Difference Between Barrina & Active Grow

-We wish we could test the Barrina lights as to their output, output area, and spectral wavelengths.
-But we'd need this PAR meter, and that's not in the budget.
-But if someone wanted to purchase it for us, we'd go to town testing lights!
-More on why this meter is important in a soon to be published Garden Permaculture article.
+We wish we could test the Barrina lights’ output, output area, and spectral wavelengths.
+But we’d need this PAR meter, and that’s not in the budget.
+But if someone wanted to purchase it for us, we’d go to town to test the lights!

 Our Recommended Inexpensive LED Light For Microgreens